Francine looked at him and got down to it in a low voice.

 ‘Where would he have got the landline number from?’

-‘Mademoiselle, Emma perhaps – there’s nothing written down and my phone is here, I know your numbers off by heart.
+‘Mademoiselle, Emma perhaps – there’s nothing written down in the Lodge and my phone is with me, I know everyone’s number.
 He’d phone Nikki first.
 Let me think, I have to be sure in my head.’

 ‘Can you phone Nikki at this hour?’

 ‘Yes, I can phone her at any hour, she’s on call.’